adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #14 Unfortunately, no progress today.
 Woke up too late and did not do much coding.

 #15 Will sign-up for the UX Google Class tomorrow.

+#16 Joined the Google UX Class!
+Started it yesterday to be able to build a better UI for the app.